bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/algolia-search.md

 weight: 0
 excerpt:
 seo:
-    title: 'Text Search'
+  title: "Text Search"
-    description: 'Algolia Search is a powerful text search engine that makes it easy to find the right content in your website.'
+  description: "Algolia Search is a powerful text search engine that makes it easy to find the right content in your website."
   robots: []
   extra: []
   type: stackbit_page_meta
 template: docs
 ---

 # Algolia Full Text Search